maingockien01/DatabaseProject_Destiny2/README.md

 # DatabaseProject_Destiny2
-A database project intended to fulfill course requirements for a university class.
+A database project intended to fulfill course requirements for COMP 3380 for the University of Manitoba.
 Utilizes the Bungie API and Destiny 2 database information.

 This project will:
   Create a database with DB2 that contains most records of "Weapons" from Destiny 2.
 It will allow users a front-end access point from which they can make a list of arbitrarily created queries, and they will be able to request the contents of any table within the database.